Send the link below via email or IMCopy

 the workings of an internal-combustion engine, painting a word-picture of the

 struggles of the inventor, who after numerous failures, comes up with a successful model.
 The climax of the yarn is the drama of the machine, chugging its way along at

 the gigantic speed of twenty miles an hour, possibly beating a horse and carriage which have been challenged to a race.
 This is gadget science fiction.
 (Asimov, "Social Science Fiction")

 Writer Y invents the automobile in a hurry, but now there is a gang of ruthless crooks intent on stealing this valuable invention.
 First they steal the inventor's beautiful daughter.
 The inventor's young assistant goes to the rescue.
 He can accomplish his purpose only by the use of the newly perfected automobile.
-He dashes into the desert at an unheard-of speed of twenty miles an hour to pick up the girl who otherwise would have died of thirst if he had relied on a horse, however rapid and sustained the horse's gallop.
+He dashes into the desert at an unheard-of speed of twenty miles an hour to pick up the girl who otherwise would have died of thirst if he had relied on a horse.
 This is adventure science fiction. (ibid.)

 Writer Z has the automobile already perfected.
 A society exists in which it is already